|

 Special Constable Charles Johnson, 32, rushed into the Fox Public House on Swan Street about that time and shouted, “All hands to the Black Horse.”
 About a half dozen men and one woman joined Johnson as he raced through the Bull Ring toward George Phillips’ headquarters.

 About a dozen townspeople were on or near the bridge, but witnesses said there was no threat of rioting here.
-Special Constable Peter Meredith, 23, was at the bridge, and claimed that the people ignored him when he told them to move along.
+Special Constable Peter Meredith, 23, was at the bridge, and claimed that the people ignored the young temporary deputy when he told them to move along.

 As Johnson and his supporters reached the bridge on their way to the pub, they heard Richard and Edward, who were already there, shout, “Godson forever!”
 Meredith rushed across the street to confront the father and his son.
 He fired back at the boy, “What’s that you say?”
 When the boy answered, Meredith immediately bludgeoned Richard across the face, knocking him to the ground and leaving him unconscious.